pikesley/uncle-clive/README.md

 See also the [`examples/png.rb`](https://github.com/pikesley/uncle-clive/blob/master/examples/png.rb) script for an example of using the excellent [chunky_png](https://github.com/wvanbergen/chunky_png) library to generate PNG images from the JSON content.

-###Roadmap

-In the future, Uncle-Clive may:

-* allow modifications of the character set on-the-fly to make the _application/json_ rendering useful for [Gitfiti](https://github.com/gelstudios/gitfiti) (which is kind of why I started doing this in the first place)

 ###History

 This is at least the third time I've implemented this or something like it: